metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 </AccordionItem>
 </Accordion>

-On top of the **Items Available** attribute, there are two other attributes that defines how items are loaded in the Candy Machine.
-You must chose exactly one of these attributes and leave the other one empty.
+On top of the **Items Available** attribute, two other attributes define how items are loaded in the Candy Machine.
+You must choose exactly one of these attributes and leave the other one empty.
 These attributes are:

 - The **Config Line Settings**.
 - The **Hidden Settings**.